Plan approved by Alexandria Council - April 16, 2016

-The FY 2014 Interdepartmental Work Program approved by City Council on May 29, 2013 identified the Pedestrian and Bicycle Master Plan update as a planning effort to begin in FY 2014.
-The City’s 2008 Transportation Master Plan envisions a transportation system that encourages the use of alternative modes of transportation, reduces dependence on the automobile, and promotes a balance between travel efficiency and quality of life.
-The City's Pedestrian and Bicycle Mobility Plan, also completed in 2008, is a supporting technical document to the Transportation Master Plan that provides additional planning guidance for pedestrian and bicycle projects.
+The City's 2008 Transportation Master Plan envisions a transportation system that encourages the use of alternative modes of transportation, reduces dependence on the automobile, and promotes a balance between travel efficiency and quality of life.
+The City's Pedestrian and Bicycle Mobility Plan, also completed in 2008, was a supporting technical document to the Transportation Master Plan that provides additional planning guidance for pedestrian and bicycle projects.
 Since then, the City has adopted a Complete Streets Policy leading to the implementation of a number of pedestrian and bicycle improvement projects, and initiated the Capital Bikeshare program, both of which continue to expand citywide.

-The City is updating the Pedestrian and Bicycle chapters of the Transportation Master Plan to reflect changes that have occurred since 2008, including the Complete Streets policy, Capital Bikeshare program, and a move toward implementing on-street bicycle facilities.
-In addition, the City will be developing a Complete Streets Design Guidelines Manual.
+In 2014, the City began the process to update the Pedestrian and Bicycle chapters of the Transportation Master Plan to reflect changes that have occurred since 2008, including the Complete Streets policy, Capital Bikeshare program, and a move toward implementing on-street bicycle facilities.
+The updated chapters to the Transportation Master Plan were approved by a Council amendment in April 2016.
+In addition, the City has developed an accompanying Complete Streets Design Guidelines Manual (See section below).

-The update of the Pedestrian and Bicycle Master Plan will include an evaluation of existing conditions, issues, constraints and needs, as well as a review of existing policies, goals and objectives.
-Both a pedestrian and bicycle network will be developed to identify short and long term projects, future bikeshare station locations, and actions and strategies to implement the plan.
-The update will be reflected in new pedestrian and bicycle chapters in the City's Transportation Master Plan, and will include a separate technical appendix.
-Both the chapter updates and technical appendix will serve as an update to both the Transportation Master Plan chapters, and the 2008 Pedestrian and Bicycle Mobility Plan.
+The update of the Pedestrian and Bicycle Master Plan includes an evaluation of existing conditions, issues, constraints and needs, as well as a review of existing policies, goals and objectives.
+A bicycle network and pedestrian case study areas have been developed to identify priority, and longer term projects, future bikeshare station locations, and actions and strategies to implement the plan.
+The update is reflected in a new Pedestrian and Bicycle chapter in the City's Transportation Master Plan, and includes a separate technical appendix.
+Both the chapter update and technical appendices serve as an update (supersede) to both the 2008 Transportation Master Plan Pedestrian and Bicycle chapters, and the 2008 Pedestrian and Bicycle Mobility Plan.

 Complete Streets Design Guidelines